UST-QuAntiL/QuantME-UseCases/README.md

 A configuration file is used to specify the following values:

+- The endpoint URL of the Camunda Engine (see sections bellow)
 - The endpoint URL of the Oracle Replacement Service
 - The endpoint URL of the Circuit Execution Service
 - The endpoint URL of the Provenance Service